HenkT28/pands-project/README.md

 * Setosa however has the longest Sepal width.

 * Also Setosa has the smallest Petal width and length, compared to both Versicolor and Virginica.

+[3] Scatter_Plot script using Seaborn.

+From this scattered plot, we can distinctly distinguish Iris-setosa, but Iris-versicolor and Iris-verginica can't be distinguished based on thier sepal width and sepal length.
+Thus to distinguish between versicolor and verginica, we have to analyse some other features.
+Here, we can use pairwise plotting.

 ### Prerequisites - how to run the code